lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

 ### From Private Key to Public Address

-Let's consolidate the code from the previous posts to create one function that performs all the steps to convert a private key to a public address.
-First we create some helper functions:
+Let's consolidate the code from the previous posts to create one function that performs all the steps to convert a private key (in hex) to a public address (in Base58Check).
+First we create some helper
+functions:

 ```racket
 (define (hash160/hex hstr) (ripemd160/hex (sha256/hex hstr)))